athento/athento-imaging/docs/manuals/bg_color.md

 ###Import

-To import this function into your application, you must include the following line at the beginning:
+To import this module into your application, you must include the following line at the beginning of your own python file:

         import bg_color as bgc